rspamd/rspamd/doc/markdown/workers/index.md

 Rspamd defines several types of worker processes.
 Each type is designed for its specific purpose, for example to scan mail messages, to perform control actions, such as learning or statistic grabbing.
-There is also flexible worker type named `lua` worker that allows to run any lua script as rspamd worker providing proxy from rspamd lua API.
+There is also flexible worker type named `lua` worker that allows to run any lua script as Rspamd worker providing proxy from Rspamd lua API.

 ## Worker types

-Currently rspamd defines the following worker types:
+Currently Rspamd defines the following worker types:

 - [normal](normal.md): this worker is designed to scan mail messages
 - [controller](controller.md): this worker performs configuration actions, such as